dilmaheu/dilmahtea.me/docs/basics/best-practices.md

 4. PascalCase: Components, Stores; e.g. `BlogDetails.astro`, `CMS.js`
 5. MACRO_CASE: Environmental variables, Constants; e.g. `ACCESS_TOKEN`, `CMS_IMAGES_DIR`

-**Note:** We have used non-conventation cases for most of our CMS fields, such as `Intro_blob`, `Intro_Text`.
-Now, it'll take a lot of efforts to go through all of the fields and change their names.
+**Note:** We have used unconventional cases for most of our CMS fields, such as `Intro_blob`, `Intro_Text`.
+Now, it'll take a lot of effort to go through all of the fields and change their names.
 So, we'll continue to use them as they are.
 But, for any new fields, we'll use the correct case.

 ## 6. Formatting